 I love serving this chicken in mushroom sauce with some steamed rice for a quick and easy meal.
 You can even serve it with some steamed veggies to make it more wholesome or mashed potatoes for a more festive meal.
 Oh, and be sure to serve yourself a glass of wine as it tastes incredible with this dish!

 - 2 Chicken Thighs

 - Salt to taste

 - 2 tbsps Olive Oil

-- 1 tbsp All purpose flour (or Maida)
+- 1 tablespoon All purpose flour or Maida

 - 1 cup Chicken Stock